The Phantom (1996 film): Reception

-Godfrey Cheshire similarly wrote in Variety that the film "brings a light touch to appealingly old-fashioned action material, creating a fast-moving yarn".
+Godfrey Cheshire in Variety that the film "brings a light touch to appealingly old-fashioned action material, creating a fast-moving yarn".
 He approved of the decision to sidestep the Phantom's African origin (which was considered racially insensitive by the time of the film's release) instead of reworking it, and while he acknowledged that the character's portrayal is two-dimensional, he felt that this was also appropriate to the old-fashioned tone.
 British critic Kim Newman wrote for Empire that the film "has a pleasant feel – few superheroes have been as sunny and optimistic – as Zane breezes through chases and fights, stops for the odd quip – and pals around with a heroic horse, a dashing dog and the helpful ghost of his father", and gave the film three out of five stars.

-In contrast, Owen Gleiberman of Entertainment Weekly reviled the title character as hopelessly outdated, adding that "as the Phantom, Billy Zane, buff to the max, has a likable insouciance, but there's not much he can do to flesh out this relic.
+Owen Gleiberman of Entertainment Weekly reviled the title character as hopelessly outdated, adding that "as the Phantom, Billy Zane, buff to the max, has a likable insouciance, but there's not much he can do to flesh out this relic.
 With its generic stunts and chases, its hand-me-down cheeseball mysticism (the plot hinges on a hunt for magic skulls), the film, while crisply shot, has even less personality than such crusader retreads as The Rocketeer and The Shadow".
-He gave the film a C.
+He gave the film a C. Trevor Johnston of Time Out gave a negative review and said that the film looks "tamely second-hand".

-The Stinkers Bad Movie Awards handpicked this film for the Founders Award - What Were They Thinking and Why? alongside The Stupids when conducting their 1996 ballot.
+The Stinkers Bad Movie Awards picked this film for the Founders Award - What Were They Thinking and Why? alongside The Stupids when conducting their 1996 ballot.